carry0987/Telegram-Bot/docs/operations/deployment.md

 ---
 title: Deployment
-description: Polling and webhook deployment patterns for the Telegram bot template.
+description: Polling and webhook deployment patterns for the Telegram bot.
 ---

 # Deployment